spinsimulation/simos/docs/develop.rst

 This guide is intended for developers who want to contribute to the development of SimOS or modify its components.
-If you are new to Python, we recommend that you first read the :ref:`getting started guide <Getting Started>`.
+If you are new to Python, we recommend that you first read the sections under *Getting Started*.
 We are happy to welcome new contributors to the project at any time and from any field of research where SimOS could contribute.
 If you have any questions, please do not hesitate to contact us.